justinsteven/dostackbufferoverflowgood/dostackbufferoverflowgood_tutorial.md

 up with shellcode that will simply execute a command.

-To see the options that you need to specify for a given payload, run `msfvenom` with the payload specified using `-p` and add the `--payload-options` argument:
+To see the options that you need to specify for a given payload, run `msfvenom` with the payload specified using `-p` and add the `--list-options` argument:

 ```
-% ~/opt/metasploit-framework/msfvenom -p windows/exec --payload-options
+% ~/opt/metasploit-framework/msfvenom -p windows/exec --list-options
 Options for payload/windows/exec: